 Part B Deductible and Coinsurance: After you meet your deductible, you will pay 20% of the Medicare-approved medical expenses.
 There is no maximum out-of-pocket for Part B. This means there is not a cap on how much you will spend on your Part B expenses each year.

-Did you know that Medicare Advantage plans do have a maximum out-of-pocket cost?
-This helps limit the amount you could spend each year?
+Did you know that Medicare Advantage plans do have a maximum out-of-pocket on costs to limit the amount you could spend each year?
 Speak with our licensed agents to learn more!

 When am I Eligible for Part B?